 This type of learning mechanism is called ‘Reinforcement learning’ and works by the notion of learning by reward.
 It’s very similar to how humans learn.
 Since there can be a lot of uncertainty associated with the data being merged together, especially where contrasting information is involved, the rewards are given based on the accuracy of the information.
 With the training provided, the AI learns how to optimally merge different pieces of data together so that the answers we get from the system is as accurate as possible.[spacer height=”10px”]

 AI in action

 To test how well the artificial intelligence system can extract data from the web, researchers gave it a test task.
-The system was to analyse various data sources on mass shootings in the USA and extract the name of the shooter, number of injured, fatalities and the location.
-The performance was in fact mind blowing as it could pull up the accurate data the way it was needed while beating conventionally taught data extraction mechanisms by more than 10 percent.
+The system was to analyze various data sources on mass shootings in the USA and extract the name of the shooter, the number of injured, fatalities, and the location.
+The performance was, in fact, mind-blowing as it could pull up the accurate data the way it was needed while beating conventionally taught data extraction mechanisms by more than 10 percent.

-With ever increasing need for data and the challenges associated with acquiring it, AI could be what’s missing in the equation.
+With the ever-increasing need for data and the challenges associated with acquiring it, AI could be what’s missing in the equation.
 The research is promising and hints at a future where intelligent bots with human sight can read and crawl web documents to tell us the bits we need to know.

 The AI system could be a game-changer in research tasks that require a lot of manual work from humans now.
 A system like this will not only save time but also enables us to make use of the abundance of information out there on the web.
 Looking at the bigger picture, this new research is only a step towards creating the truly intelligent web spider that can master a variety of tasks just like humans rather than being focused at just one process.